Certificate in Workplace Investigations

 • Real-world application – Work through sexual harassment, discrimination, retaliation, whistleblower claims, and scenarios with conflicting witnesses where there's no smoking gun

-• Expert attorney-led instruction – Learn from practicing employment law specialists who conduct high-stakes investigations and defend them in litigation
+• Practicing attorneys, not academics – Learn from attorneys at the nation's leading employment law firms who conduct high-stakes investigations and defend them in court

 • Professional certification – Earn your certificate plus 13 SHRM/HRCI continuing education credits

-• Benefits beyond the classroom – Your investment includes quarterly legal updates, faculty access, and alumni resources that keep you current year-round.
+• Ongoing support included – Your investment includes pre-program consultation, quarterly legal updates, and alumni resources that keep you current year-round.
 View participant benefits →

 VIEW UPCOMING PROGRAMS